 Behavioral Traits

-This breed should be treated as a family member and never left tied up alone, outside.
-Serious behavioral problems and aggression can develop if an Amstaff is neglected and left without the company of loving humans.
+This breed should be treated as a family member and never left tied up alone outside.
+Severe behavioral problems and aggression can develop if the American Staffordshire is neglected and left without the company of loving humans.
 A bored American Staffordshire Terrier is a destructive American Staffordshire Terrier.
 Plenty of exercise and stimulation is key to maintaining the integrity of a home’s furnishings.

 Trainability

-Amstaffs are strong-willed dogs, so training requires a lot of confidence and patience.
-They should be trained and socialized as early as possible every well behaved American Staffordshire Terrier is a goodwill ambassador for the breed.
+The American Staffordshire are strong-willed dogs, so training requires a lot of confidence and patience.
+They are trained and socialized as early as possible every well-behaved American Staffordshire Terrier is a goodwill ambassador for the breed.

 Health & problems